skoobasteeve/telegram-moviebot/README.md

 # Telegram Moviebot
-### Chat-bot that tells you where to stream a movie.
+### Telegram chat bot that tells you where to stream a movie.

 ![tg_search1](images/tg_search1.gif)